lwmqn/qnode/README.md

 <a name="API_publish"></a>
 ### .publish(topic, message[, options][, callback])
 This is a generic method to publish a message to a topic.

-If you are using the `mqtt-shepherd` as the LWMQN Server, it accepts a registered Client to publish any message to any topic.
+If you are using `mqtt-shepherd` as the LWMQN Server, it accepts a registered Client to publish any message to any topic.
 In this case, the Server simply acts as an MQTT broker.
 The publishment is not authorized at the Server if the Client was not successfully registered.

 **Arguments:**

 1. `topic` (_String_): the topic to publish to.
 2. `message` (_String|Buffer_): the message to publish.
 3. `options` (_Object_): the option to publish with, including the properties shown in the following table.
 4. `callback` (_Function_): will be called when the QoS handling completes, or at the next tick if QoS 0.

 | Property | Type    | Default | Description |
 |----------|---------|---------|-------------|